diehardsk/RS41-D__RS92-D/frame_structure/README.md

 # RS92-DL (DD)
 Frame structure is same as [RS92-SGP](https://brmlab.cz/project/weathersonde/telemetry_decoding) except GPS data block which is omited.
-[rs1729 decoder](https://github.com/rs1729/RS/blob/master/demod/mod/rs92mod.c) as well as [SondeMonitor](https://www.coaa.co.uk/sondemonitor.htm) does good job receiving all telemetry.
+[rs1729 decoder](https://github.com/rs1729/RS/blob/master/demod/mod/rs92mod.c) as well as [SondeMonitor](https://www.coaa.co.uk/sondemonitor.htm) is able to decode telemetry despite the fact that it is not fully supported.

 # RS41-D
 Unlike other members of RS41 family, RS41-D use Manchester encoding (instead of data whitening) and data bytes are sent in form of asynchonous serial protocol (1 start bit, 8 bits of data, 1 stop bit).
 Transmition is continual.
 All these properties are shared with previous generation - RS92-D.